-Since its inception a few years back, Tacopocalypse has been the wandering vagabond of the nouveau taco, with Tuesday appearances at the Cumming Tap and the Saturday morning Downtown Farmers Market [see blog post], the latter arrangement ending with the 2012 season after never-ending exasperations with the Market’s organizers.
+Since its inception a number of years back, Tacopocalypse has been the wandering vagabond of the nouveau taco, with Tuesday night appearances at the Cumming Tap and the Saturday morning Downtown Farmers' Market [see blog post], the latter arrangement ending with the 2012 season after never-ending exasperations with Market organizers.
 Along the way Tacopocalypse also became a fixture at various events around town.

 Seeking roots Chef Sam Auen settled into an arrangement with the owners of the short-lived Bombay Bicycle Club, off 86th & Hickman, to operate within the bar.
 The venture continued on when the place changed hands and became The Point [see blog post].

 After unburdening himself with the niggling demands of the Farmers' Market, Chef Sam sought out a more permanent base, opening up a brick-and-mortar restaurant in the East Village at 621 Des Moines, before settling down for good at 407 E. Fifth.
 Along the way Tacopocalypse's cuisine has taken on a decidedly Asian/Mexican fusion theme, with a healthy dose of American comfort.